 Each time I visit the West Texas town of Albany, it seems that the locals mistake me for a resident.
 I’ve finally realized that the historic frontier ranching town, just a two-hour drive west of my hoame in Fort Worth, is renowned for a welcoming atmosphere that envelops even folks stopping in just for the weekend.

-And when Albany debuts the 75th anniversary edition of Fort Griffin Fandangle—its well-known annual pageant—this June, first-time visitors will experience the same thing.
+And when Albany debuts this year's edition of Fort Griffin Fandangle—its well-known annual pageant—this June, first-time visitors will experience the same thing.
 At any time of year, though, visitors dropping in to see what makes Albany such a tourist favorite likely feel that they’ve instantly made several hundred new best friends out in a prairie wilderness once guarded by cavalry posts.

 Unsurprisingly, that’s the disposition at the heart of Fandangle itself: The message coursing through the production’s script, music, and elaborate staging resonates with the theme of overcoming hardships in a spirit of warmth, survival, and togetherness.
 And there are a lot of laughs thrown in for good measure.

 Fandangle tells the story of Fort Griffin, a government outpost established on the Clear Fork of the Brazos River in 1867 to protect newcomers in the unsettled territory.
 Albany native Robert Nail wrote the musical and directed its debut in 1938.
 (The production claims to be Texas’ oldest outdoor musical.)
 Fandangle, which is performed over the last two weekends in June, hasn’t changed much in its more than 75-year history, except for the occasional addition of new songs and updated details.